Preserve Lifesaving Global HIV Programs

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to urge [REP/SEN NAME] to demand the immediate release of approved PEPFAR funding to the CDC to ensure these lifesaving programs can continue without disruption.
+I’m calling to urge [REP/SEN NAME] to demand that the CDC continue to receive its annual $2 billion allocation in PEPFAR funding through State Department appropriations.
+This funding will continue lifesaving HIV & AIDS prevention and treatment programs under the leadership of HIV experts.
 PEPFAR has saved millions of lives and built global goodwill toward the US.

 Thank you for your time and consideration.